beersbr/beersbr.github.com/source/_posts/2011-11-24-canvas-part-3-a-change-in-direction.markdown

 ### Game programming in canvas

 Hopefully by know you have played with some of the drawing functions I used in the last two tutorials.
-I am sort of changing directions because I love programming games and canvas gives you a quick platform to use.
+I am sort of changing directions because programming games makes things really interesting and canvas gives you a quick platform to use.
 But first we need to discuss how we are going to get certain things on the browser.
 Things like images, sounds, key events, etc etc.

-### Images in canvas
+### Images in canvas (but mostly javascript)

 As it turns out drawing images on the screen is actually very simple: